tidymodels/tidymodels.org-legacy/content/start/recipes/index.markdown

   update_role(flight, time_hour, new_role = "ID")
 ```

-The purpose of changing this characteristic for these columns is that they can be retained in the data but not included in the model.
+This step of adding roles to a recipe is optional; the purpose of using it here is that those two variables can be retained in the data but not included in the model.
 This can be convenient when, after the model is fit, we want to investigate some poorly predicted value.
 These ID columns will be available and can be used to try to understand what went wrong.

 To get the current set of variables and roles, use the `summary()` function: